maotar/Binance-Advanced-Trading-Options/README.md

 3. Reset

    Trader will not execute buy order but will execute sell order if stop conditions are met, use to use the trading option for coins already bought with the Binance default trading options.
-Make sure your Binance account balance for the symbol is sufficient for the amount specified or the sell order will fail
+Trader will check balances before starting tracking to make sure they are sufficient to fulfill sell order.

 ## Trader Usage ##